Unsightly pigmentation: don’t get angry, get even

 - The second line of attack is to reduce melanin damage, by using ingredients that destroy pigment.

-- The third is to inhibit the production of melanin targeted areas, this is a fine line, you don’t want it to be to destructive because remember that melanin is one of your skin’s protective mechanisms, you still need as much of it as possible to help protect your from the sun.
+- The third is to inhibit the production of melanin targeted areas.
+This is a fine line; you don’t want it to be to destructive, because remember that melanin is one of your skin’s protective mechanisms – you still need as much of it as possible to help protect you from the sun.

 A look at some hero ingredients